TrilbyWhite/alopex/README.md

 Starting from the left you'll see a clock.
 Next are some vertical rectangles - these are your workspace indicators.
 An empty workspace is shorter and light grey.
 An occupied workspace is full height and blue, and the focused workspace is full height and yellow.
 Note that all colors are customizable in the config.h file.

 To the right of the workspace indicators are three system monitor bars.
-The top is for CPU use (near zero in this image).
+While it can be fun to have a variety of system monitors, the only ones I've ever had any practical use for are CPU use, audio volume, and battery status; so these are the three that TTWM monitors.
+The top bar is for CPU use (near zero in this image).
 The middle is the audio volume setting.
 On the bottom is the battery status.
 These all indicate a percent and have customizable colors for warning (high cpu, low battery), alert (very high cpu, very low battery), full status for volume and battery, and charging status for the battery.

-To the right of the status bars is the title of the window currently in the left panel.
+To the right of the status bars is the title of the window currently in the master (default: left) panel.
 This has two colors, one for when this is the focused window, another for when it is unfocused.

 The right half of the status bar begins with a row of "tabs".
-There is a tab for each window in the "stack" region.
+There is a tab for each window in the "stack" (default: right) region.
 There is a blue indicator for the window that is currently on the top of the stack, and a yellow indicator if that is the currently focued window.
 To the right of the tabs is the title of the window on the top of the stack also colored to indicate focus.  **note:** see below for the future development of these "tabs".

 ### The volume script ###

 **Under construction** check back later, or just have a look at the script, it may be self explanatory.
-Just note that ttwm's statusbar function looks for the ".audio_volume" file in the location specified in config.h.
+Just note that ttwm's statusbar function looks for the ".audio\_volume" file in the location specified in config.h.

 ## What about floating and fullscreen modes? ##